“What is that moving in the water,” I asked my husband.

 This time we were exploring Bluff Cove, one of the first sheltered spaces in the Palos Verdes Peninsula (if you are driving north to south).
 As many times, we arrived at this point by mistake.

-We left the car under a shadow and started to walk down thru a dusty, unpaved trail.
-Rocky heads, tide pools and even a small hammer –liked arch started to appear in front of us.
+We left the car parked under a tree and started to walk down through a dusty, unpaved trail.
+Rocky heads, tide pools, and even a small hammer –liked arch started to appear in front of us.

 We continue walking between tall, golden cliffs and a sea painted in different blue tones.
 The houses at the top of the cliffs looked very small so we descend quite a bit.

 Then, we found the showstopper spot in here.
 An emerald colored cove surrounded by a multicolored wall was lying underneath a sky adorned with fluffy clouds.
 A big, gray spot in the cliff caught my attention.
 What mineral caused that coloration?

 The waves were hitting hard the pebbles lining the beach.
 The sound of the rounded rocks, moving when the water was retrieving, got to our ears.

 Without a doubt, this is a beautiful place.
 Not only that, I found it interesting too.
 It is not only because of the diver we observed for a while.
 We also saw guys spearfishing (we saw guys carrying their spears and even saw a “Missing Spear” sign).